JuliaHammenberg/tretton/README.md

 ## Implemented User Stories

+I selected the following stories because they are used in a normal development flow.
+You would create a design, do the functionality and test it.
+When it's up to your standard you publish it.
+The reason I focused on accesiblility stories are that I'm interested in the area and want to learn more about it.
+So this was an opportunity to do some more research as well.

 **Filter by name and office**
+I selected a search area to filter on the employee names.
+Any other type of action like a dropdown wouldn't make sense with that amount of data.
+For the offices a dropdown gives the site a good feel.

 **Switch between views**
+I give the user the possibilty to swap between views with two icon buttons, which is a standard functionality.

 **Screen Reader compatible**

 To make the site screen reader compatible I started by going over every component and running the built in voice over for Mac.

-You should always make sure to declare page language.
+You should always make sure to declare page language so the screen reader.

 Images should have an alt tag to describe it in a short and clear way.
 Tried to use semantic rich tags like `table`, `img` and `h1` as much as possible. `div’s` are not semantic and need more information added to them when they are important and need to be presented to the user.